Can this really be true?

 No inheritance or gift tax, maximum taxes of 23% for investment income and capital gains tax, 19% on residential property income and as little as 6% on personal pension income and, with any luck, no wealth tax from 2020.

-Madrid remains as attractive but it does not have the beaches, bars, social life and golf that is so attractive to foreigners and Madrileños alike.
+Madrid remains attractive but, lets face it, it does not have the beaches, bars, social life and golf that makes Andalucia so attractive to foreigners and Madrileños alike.